How to make a complaint to ASCA

 1.1 Role of the adjudicator

-The Regulations come into force in the UK on 9 July 2024, at which point they will apply to all new contracts made for the purchase of milk from a producer.
-There will be a transition period of 12 months for existing agreements, after which all such contracts will need to be compliant with the Regulations by 9 July 2025.
+The Regulations came into force in the UK on 9 July 2024, and they apply to all new contracts made for the purchase of milk from a producer.
+There is a transition period of 12 months for existing agreements, after which all such contracts will need to be compliant with the Regulations by 9 July 2025.

 The ASCA will investigate relevant complaints about milk purchase contracts raised by producers.